ontodev/robot/docs/query.md

 When using SPARQL update, you can either provide an `--output` for the updated ontology, or [chain](/chaining) it into another command.

+The `--update` option only updates the ontology itself, not any of the imports.

 ---

 ## Error Messages